 The northernmost Byzantine walls of the city and parts of the western walls still stand, as does the city’s symbol, the White Tower, from the 16th Century AD.
 The city walls are located in the scenic Upper Town which offers a spectacular view over the bay, especially in the evening.
 The sunset is magical.
 Visit the upper town and admire its traditional homes, narrow cobbled streets and Byzantine citadel.

-Thessaloniki - “Mother of Israel”
+"Mother of Israel"

-The city is also known as "the mother of Israel", due to its once flourishing Jewish community, which existed from the Roman period and grew substantially after the Ottoman Empire took in Jewish refugees expelled from Spain, Portugal, and Spanish territories in Italy; these Jews are known as "Sephardim".
-Sephardic Jews formed a significant percentage of the city's population and infrastructure until World War II, when in spring 1943, a vast majority were deported by the Nazis to the concentration camp in Auschwitz.
+The city is also known as “the mother of Israel”, due to its once flourishing Jewish community, which existed from the Roman period and grew substantially after the Ottoman Empire took in Jewish refugees expelled from Spain, Portugal, and Spanish territories in Italy; these Jews are known as “Sephardim”.
+Sephardic Jews formed a significant percentage of the city’s population and infrastructure until World War II, when in spring 1943, a vast majority were deported by the Nazis to the concentration camp in Auschwitz.
 However, there are still two Synagogues and the Jewish Museum.
 Visit them all with a private walking tour!

 Turkish Monuments in Thessaloniki